SHANMUKH-R/Machine-Learning-Roadmap/README.md

 > **missing_values** - For pandas dataframes with nullable integer dtypes with missing values, missing_values can be set to either np.nan or pd.NA.

 > **Strategy**       - This indicates the imputation strategy

->               : Takes in String as input, default = **'mean'**
+>               : Takes in String as input, default = 'mean'
 >
->               : If **“mean”**, then replace missing values using the mean along each column.
+>               : If “mean”, then replace missing values using the mean along each column.
 Can only be used with numeric data.
 >
->               : If **“median”**, then replace missing values using the median along each column.
+>               : If “median”, then replace missing values using the median along each column.
 Can only be used with numeric data.
 >
->               : If **“most_frequent”**, then replace missing using the most frequent value along each column.
+>               : If “most_frequent”, then replace missing using the most frequent value along each column.
 >                 Can be used with strings or numeric data.
 If there is more than one such value, only the smallest is returned.
 >
->               : If **“constant”**, then replace missing values with fill_value.
+>               : If “constant”, then replace missing values with fill_value.
 Can be used with strings or numeric data.

+Wanna learn more?
+Click here [SimpleImputer()](https://scikit-learn.org/stable/modules/generated/sklearn.impute.SimpleImputer.html)